Explore the World of Sound

 2. Level Balancing: The Foundation of a Good Mix

-Level balancing is the first step in an effective mix.
-It involves setting the correct proportion between each sound source to achieve clarity and impact.
+Level balancing is the starting point in all live mixing techniques.
+It involves adjusting the volume of each sound source to achieve impact, clarity, and depth.

-Drums and percussion: Adjusted to maintain groove without masking other sources.
+• Drums and percussion: balanced to maintain groove.

-Effects and reverbs: Kept at a subtle level to avoid masking.
+• Effects and reverbs: subtle to avoid masking.

 3. Live Equalization: Sculpting the Right Sound

-🔹 Creative EQ: Used to enhance the character of each instrument.
+• Creative EQ: highlighting the unique character of each instrument.

-• Electric bass: Cut below 50 Hz to clean up low-end mud, boost 800 Hz for definition.
+• Bass: cut below 50 Hz to avoid low-end rumble, boost 800 Hz for punch.

-Position microphones outside the direct axis of monitors.
+• Keep microphones outside the direct monitor axis.

 4. Dynamic Processing: Controlling the Mix

-📌 Practical Example: In a concert using Tecnare CLA21PLUS, compression should be applied to vocals to keep them stable without losing natural dynamics.
+📌 Practical Example: With a Tecnare CLA21PLUS line array, apply compression to vocals to maintain presence across the mix without losing dynamics.

 5. Conclusion